marcopaglio/BookingApp/README.md

 docker pull mongo:6.0.7
 docker pull postgres:15.3
 ```

-**TODO:** N.B.
-On Linux and macOS you could have to precede the Docker commands with `sudo`, depending on your system/docker configuration.<br>
+> :alarm_clock: **N.B**: On Linux and MacOS you have to precede Docker commands with `sudo`.
+You may not use it if you add your user to the Docker group.
+See the section on [Install Docker Engine and Docker Compose](#3-install-docker-engine-and-docker-compose) for more details.

 After that, place yourself into the project root directory, where the Maven Wrapper files (`mvnw`, `mvnw.cmd`, etc.) are stored, open a Command Prompt, and choose whether to build the BookingApp project with [Maven](#build-with-maven) or [Maven Wrapper](#build-with-maven-wrapper).